America Continental Boundary and Geographic Location and Characteristics

 • The western and eastern landscapes of America are very different.

-See also difference between heterogeneous and homogeneous
+See also difference between direct and regular mutual fund

 1. Physical Characteristics